toolexyforyou/messagesfrom061/messages/not-guilty.md

 running faster than
 the jet-black mascara
-gushing out of her lower lashes.
+gushing out of her lashes.

 I rushed to her stall,
 where she started to bawl,